JasonTheKitten/bot/README.md

 * Automoderation!

-* A currency system with daily rewards and chat rewards!
+* A currency system with daily rewards, chat rewards, and vote rewards!

 * Internationalization!

 * One word sentence!
 Makes managing one word sentence games easy!

 * Suggestion channels!
 Converts a suggestion to an embed with voting reactions!

-* Style roles!
-Once enabled, users can add their own colored roles!

 The following features are planned: